GSA/digitalgov.gov/content/events/2024/04/2024-04-18-uswds-monthly-call-april-2024.md

 We'll be posting other links and references into the chat as we go along, and I encourage you to ask questions in the chat at any time.
 If any member of our team can answer your question in the chat, we'll do so, otherwise there'll be some time for questions and answers at the end of the hour.
 Also, be sure to introduce yourself in the chat as well — it's nice to know who's here.
 It's good to have you here today.

-For those of you who find the chat distracting, you’re welcome to close or hide the chat window during the main presentation.
+For those of you who find the chat distracting, you're welcome to close or hide the chat window during the main presentation.
 You can reopen it later during the Q&A session at the end of this call.

 So thanks!
 And, with that, let's get started!

 **Slide 3:** So what's our agenda for today?

-We’ve got a nice site launch, some product updates, and then we’ll spend the rest of the time with an introduction to something we think is super important to the future of the design system: something called Web Components.
+We've got a nice site launch, some product updates, and then we'll spend the rest of the time with an introduction to something we think is super important to the future of the design system: something called Web Components.

 And then hopefully we'll have plenty of time for Q&A.

 **Slide 4:** So let's get into it with new site launches

-**Slide 5:** Today we're looking at [beta.notify.gov](https://beta.notify.gov/): This is the beta site for a new service from TTS here at GSA, notify.gov.
+**Slide 5:** Today we're looking at [beta.notify.gov](https://beta.notify.gov/): This is the beta site for a new service from TTS here at GSA, Notify.gov.
 Notify.gov is a text message service that helps federal, state, local, tribal and territorial governments more effectively communicate with the people they serve.
 It's currently in a select pilot program.
-On the notify.gov homepage, we see a simple and direct bell icon with a bright red notification dot.
+On the Notify.gov homepage, we see a simple and direct bell icon with a bright red notification dot.
 The hero area is bold and blue, with an illustration of a mobile device receiving a text message, and the words "Reach people where they are with government-powered text messages."

 **Slide 6:** Congratulations and great work!
 Be sure to let our team know when a new site launches, either with an email or a note on the USWDS public Slack channel!

 **Slide 7:** Now for a few product updates…

 **Slide 8:** First a number of research updates.
 We've put a bunch of effort into operationalizing usability research over the last year, and it's really starting to come together.
-Last month we performed some usability research focused on five components: Banner, Site Alert, Memorable Date, Time Picker, and Radio Buttons
+Last month we performed some usability research focused on five components: Banner, Site Alert, Memorable Date, Time Picker, and Radio Buttons.

 **Slide 9:** We've been continuing our focus on research with people with disabilities and users of assistive technology.
-In this last round, we had 5 users with visual impairments (3 blind and 2 low-vision); one user with a motor impairment; and two users with mental health conditions (ADHD, anxiety, and depression)
+In this last round, we had five users with visual impairments (three blind and two low-vision); one user with a motor impairment; and two users with mental health conditions (ADHD, anxiety, and depression)

 **Slide 10:** We were also able to test on a broad range of devices and user agents: four screen readers, one instance of screen magnification, and tests on both mobile and desktop.